Home Ancient History Ancient Rome for Teachers Ancient Rome for Kids

 Rome had quite a run.
 First a monarchy, then a republic, then an empire – all roads led to Rome for over 1200 years.
 In the Mediterranean, Rome was in charge.
-During the Imperial period, Rome had some wonderful emperors.
+During the Imperial period, the period of the Roman Empire, Rome had some wonderful emperors.
 Rome also suffered from a series of bad, corrupt and just plain crazy emperors.
 There were lots of reasons why Rome fell.

 Problems towards the end of the Empire included